 There are three modes which the system can be in: Transmit (TX or On Air), Rehearse, or Neither.
-These are controlled from the ON AIR and REH buttons on the console or from external inputs set up on the GPI screen.
+These are controlled from the ON AIR and REH buttons on the broadcast facilities panel, or from external inputs set up on the GPI screen.